The iPhone 13 is official. Launched at the 14th September Apple Event alongside the iPhone 13 Mini, iPhone 13 Pro and iPhone 13 Pro Max.

 iPhone 13: name

 Apple introduces new iPhone monikers – X, XS, Xr, Pro, Pro Max, etc – as and when the technology demands it.
-Since the iPhone 13 is expected to be more 'evolution' than 'revolution', it seems likely Apple will stick to the iPhone 12 naming standards.
+Since the iPhone 13 is more 'evolution' than 'revolution', Apple has stuck to the iPhone 12 naming standards.
 Here's the story so far...

 2007 - iPhone